H4ml3t/transport-layer-refactoring-discussion/presentation/presentation.md

 # My experience

 - Consumer only
-- Daily running jobs to convert JSON in Parquet/Avro/CSV
+- Daily running jobs to convert JSON in Parquet or other formats

 !